 MAHB Membership is based on the fiscal calendar.

 Regular - For Board of Health Members and staff.
 One membership covers all members and staff.
-Dues are based on population and median income and range from $50 to $100 per board.
+Dues are based on population and median income and are set at $50, $100, $150 or $300 per board.
 District dues cover only district staff and do not confer membership benefits to associated health boards.
 To check membership status or to download a dues invoice, please log in to the Members pages.

 Individual membership is open to anyone who is not currently serving on, or employed by a local board of health or health department -